Best Hiking Tent Australia 2025

 This category looks at whether we would use the tent for short hiking trips, multi-day hiking trips or just camping.
 A good all-rounder can be used for all three.

-With a spacious interior and lightweight package, the MSR Hubba Hubba NX is a great all-rounder that can be used for anything.
+With a spacious interior and lightweight package, the MSR Hubba Hubba LT is a great all-rounder that can be used for anything.
 For its price, the OA Hiker Pro is another good, versatile option with plenty of headroom.
 BlackWolf Wasp UL is probably a bit heavy for multi-day trips, as is the Marmot Tungsten with its bulky size.
 The budget hiking tent options we reviewed could be used for short hiking trips, but comfort will be an issue.
 There are small differences between the top brands, as you can see from the below images.

 Mont Moondance has room for rainy days and windows for ventilation